 An open access article on SSRN is a good introduction to the methodology of comparative constitutional law: Comparing Constitutions and International Constitutional Law: A Primer by Axel Tschentscher (2009).

 The Global Review of Constitutional Law began in 2017 with the publication of the 2016 volume.
 It is an annual publication published by I-CONnect and the Clough Center for the Study of Constitutional Democracy.
-The 2016 volume includes coverage of 44 countries, and is available on SSRN (open access).
+The Review is available on open access on SSRN.

 Global and comparative constitutional law journal titles held by the Library (UniMelb staff & student access) include the following: